dcunited001/dcunited001.github.io/_drafts/international-trends-2020.md

       ways to transition into such a state
       - i.e. it may take centuries for this to occur "naturally"
       - literally centuries
+  - this only pertains to non-corporate transnational entities

 ### international trade agreements